-A welcome team will be waiting for you at your flight exit at the Kansas City International Airport (MCI).
+A welcome team will be waiting for you at the Kansas City International Airport (MCI).
 They will hold a sign so that you can recognize them.
 A charter bus will drive you to Manhattan and help you get settled in your room on campus.

-Important: If there is a last-minute change that affects your arrival time, if one of your flight gets delayed, or if you miss your flight, send a message to Katie Barkley right away with the new arrival information so that she can arrange transportation for you.
+Important: If there is a last-minute change that affects your arrival time, if one of your flights gets delayed, or if you miss your flight, send a message to Katie Barkley right away with the new arrival information so that she can arrange transportation for you.
 WhatsApp +1-785-532-7324